 Recurring Donations for Crowdfunding Campaigns

 Our peer to peer crowdfunding platform provides a secure online donation form where donors can contribute to your organization via personal and team fundraising pages.
-Now, donors can opt to make these donations recur monthly.
-Recurring payments assure your organization raises more money throughout the year.
+Now, donors can opt to make these donations recur monthly for as long as the crowdfunding campaign runs.
+(Note that recurring donations end when the campaign ends.)
+Recurring giving and payments assure your organization raises more money throughout the year.

 Donors can manage their recurring donations if their credit card is expiring and they’ve received a new one.
 Entering the new card’s information will ensure there are no lapses in donations.
 Or, they may want to increase or decrease the amount of the donation or change how often donations are made.

 Text to Donate (also called Text to Give) is a great way to direct donors to your fundraising page.
 Use it at live events, on printed materials, and in other places where receiving a link to quickly access your fundraising page would be useful.

 Just select a unique keyword for your campaign and let donors know what it is.
 They’ll text that keyword to our phone number, then receive a text back with a link to your campaign.
 They can then make a donation or purchase right from their phone in seconds.

 Text to Donate is available for US mobile networks after a fundraising campaign has gone live.

 Text to Donate Use Cases